Tulivick/ARSENAL_GSD/README.md

 Fill in the fields:
 * Git Login
-  * username: GitHub username;
+  * User: GitHub username;
-  * password: GitHub password;
+  * Pwd: GitHub password;
+* Target Repository
+  * Owner: repository owner of your GitHub target repository;
+  * Repo: name of your GitHub target repository;
+  * Time Intl: data time interval in days;
+* Watson Natural Language Understanding
+  * Username: WNLU credentials' username
-*
+  * Password: WNLU credentials' password
+* Analysed Data: select the evidences you wish to consider.

-Note that our GUI was created just to provide a way to use Arsenal
+Note that our GUI was created just to provide an example of Arsenal-GSD application, so it is very simple interface.
+It does not validate fields neither organize nodes and edges when you generate one of the graphs (Initial Relations, Relations or Trust), they are all stacked.

 ### ArsenalGSD